 - To extend applied economic knowledge through innovative educational efforts on- and off-campus.

 - To serve our college, university, community and state by promoting learning pertinent to the global economy.

 Uphold the most rigorous quality standards in pursuit of applied economic knowledge, its application, and its transmission to students, CALES stakeholders and society at large to address pressing social challenges through diversity and inclusivity.

 - Quality and Excellence

 - Integrity, Trust and Respect

 - Diversity and Global Citizenship

 - Inclusivity and Social Justice

 - Freedom of Expression

-For timely and credible economic analysis to be performed in CALS and for meaningful economic education of CALS students, applied economists must have a vibrant, cohesive, identifiable unit within CALS.
+For timely and credible economic analysis to be performed in CALES and for meaningful economic education of CALES students, applied economists must have a vibrant, cohesive, identifiable unit within CALES.
 No top-ranked college of agriculture in the United States maintains its rankings without agricultural economics research and education.
 Further, agricultural economists play an integral role in garnering multidisciplinary grants in which applied economic analysis is a necessary requirement.
 Agricultural and resource economists are uniquely qualified to provide essential economic education of on- and off-campus students so that they may prosper and flourish in a global economy.